-The Advisory Committee is a group of public and private organisations and experts that works in the fields of youth, employment, education and Post 2015 Sustainable Development Goals, who advises Novia Salcedo Foundation in its role as vicepresident of the Campaign for the Youth Employment Decade.
+The Advisory Committee is a group of public and private organisations and experts that works in the fields of youth, employment, education and Post 2015 Sustainable Development Goals, who advises Novia Salcedo Foundation in its role as vicepresident of the campaign.

 - To support and assess the defining of directions for acting.